 During the reference period, all the indicators were modeled and provided by the Upright Project, an impact data provider.
-The Investment Manager based the reporting the latest available data for principal adverse impacts on sustainability factors for each physical holding.
+The Investment Manager bases its reporting on the latest available data for principal adverse impacts on sustainability factors for each physical holding.